-licenser.
-For both accounts, extraction of the ergative subject is predicted to be incompatible with the object entering into Agree with Infl^o.
-The crucial data points from above are repeated in (69); in both, the subject has extracted from a full transitive clause and the object triggers Set B (3rd plural) marking on the verb.
-Taking Set B to indicate that Agree with Infl^o has taken place, and given that these accounts take Infl^o to be the source of object licensing, these sentences demonstrate that ergative extraction should not be incompatible with object licensing.
+Müller, and Weisser (2015) also face problems in accounting for the data above.
+In both accounts, the EEC is connected to the licensing needs of the object.
+For Coon et al. (2014), the movement of the object above the subject is required in order for the object to be licensed by Infl0, but results in the lower subject being trapped inside the vP phase.
+For Assmann et al. (2015), all DPs must pass through Spec,InflP en route to Spec,CP; if the transitive subject moves through Spec,InflP, however, it maraudes the licensing abilities of Infl0, leaving the object without an available licenser.
+For both accounts, extraction of the ergative subject is predicted to be incompatible with the object entering into Agree with Infl0.
+The crucial data points from above are repeated in (48); in both, the subject has extracted from a full transitive clause and the object triggers Set B (3rd plural) marking on the verb.
+Taking Set B to indicate that Agree with Infl0 has taken place, and given that these accounts take Infl0 to be the source of object licensing, these sentences demonstrate that ergative extraction should not be incompatible with object licensing.

-(69) a.
+(48) a.
 Ma jun achi taj k-e'-u-b'oq alaj taq chee'.

-NEG INDF man IRR INC-B3P-A3S-uproot DIM PL tree

-'It's not a man that is uprooting little trees.'
+NEG INDF man IRR INC-B3P-A3S-uproot DIM PL tree 'It's not a man that is uprooting little trees.'
+(K'iche'; =(40)) b.
+Achike x- e -b'e-ru-kano-j ri r-ak'wal-a ?
+WH PFV-B3P-DIR-A3s-look.for-DTV DET A3sg-child-P .
+'Who i went to look for his {i/i} children?'
+(Kaqchikel; =(45b))

-(K'iche'; =(61))

-b.
-Achike x-e-b'e-ru-kano-j ri r-ak'wal-a?

-WH PFV-B3P-DIR-A3S-look.for-DTV DET A3SG-child-PL

-'Who; went to look for his;/j children?'

-(Kaqchikel; =(66b))

 Coon, Mateo Pedro, and Preminger's account focuses on Q'anjob'al, where similar facts are independently unavailable.
 However, if a unified account of the Mayan EEC and AF is desired, these facts show that nominal licensing is not a viable approach.
-Furthermore, if the environments in section 3.1.1 do involve multiple extraction, this would also constitute evidence against the phase-based account of Coon et al. 2014, since both DPs are apparently able to be targeted by higher \bar{A} -probes and escape the νP phase.